Brimstone (Gonepteryx rhamni)

 Did You Know?

-- Their lifespan of up to 13 months is considered unusually long, compared to many other butterfly species.
+- With a lifespan extending up to 13 months, it outlives many other butterfly species.

-- These moths are a fully protected species under the Northern Ireland 1985 Wildlife Order.
+- This species is fully protected under the Northern Ireland 1985 Wildlife Order, highlighting its ecological importance.

 Scientific Classification